SankarLal/SBNetWork/README.md

 SBNetWorking
 ================
   This is simple Network call using NSURLSession for iOS, developed in Objective C. Includes Cache, callbacks using blocks as well and we can downlod the images using NSURLSessionDataTask.

-## Requirements
-* Apple LLVM compiler
-* iOS 8.0 or higher
-* ARC

 ## Demo
 ## Installation
 1. Drag the Framework `SBNetWorking.framework` to your project folder.
 2. Add the Framework on `Project -> Targets -> General -> Embedded Binaries -> Press + Symbole -> Add SBNetWorking.framework`
 3. Make an import statement for the file as `#import <SBNetWorking/SBManager.h>.`
-4. To run in Simulator add the Framework under the given Folder Path `SBNetWorkingProject -> Framework -> Simulator`, For Device and Distributing to App Store use `SBNetWorkingProject -> Framework -> Device`.
+4. To run in Simulator add the Framework under the given Folder Path `SBNetWork -> Framework -> Simulator`, For Device and Distributing to App Store use `SBNetWork -> Framework -> Device`.

 <img src="https://raw.githubusercontent.com/sankarlal/sbNetWork/master/Screen%20Shots/Screen1.png" alt="SBNetWorking Screenshot" />
 <img src="https://raw.githubusercontent.com/sankarlal/sbNetWork/master/Screen%20Shots/Screen2.png" alt="SBNetWorking Screenshot" />